It’s frustrating when it costs more ship a gift than buy a gift. I’m always searching for the cheapest way to mail packages.

 Other USPS Details

 The post office will come pick up your packages as long as they are ready to be shipped.
-It is a free service as long as you are using Express Mail, Priority Mail, International services, Merchandise Return Service and Parcel Return Service.
-There is also an on demand service which costs $15.30 per pick-up.
-You can find out more about mailing packages from your home on the pick-up options section of the USPS website.
+It is a free service as long as you are using an expedited service like Priority Mail, Priority Mail Express, Global Express Guaranteed, or Merchandise Returns services.

 I love seeing that big brown truck pull up to my house, don’t you?
 The UPS has a shipping matrix that rivals most calculus textbooks, but the basic deal is, the heavier the package and the farther away it is going the more you pay.